Book – Who Will Cry, When You Die (Summary)

-Who will cry, when you die is one of the books I first read in starting my journey of self-help around 2009.
+Who Will Cry When You Die is one of the books I first read, starting my self-help journey around 2009.

-Robin Sharma in this amazing book, shares 101 life lessons that help readers to get a better version of themselves.
-As they say “We don’t get what we want, we get who we are”.
+In this fantastic book, Robin Sharma shares 101 life lessons that help readers get a better version of themselves.
+As they say, “We don’t get what we want; we get who we are.”
 As we become better, everything we touch improves drastically.

 About The Author –

 Robin Sharma is a Canadian author and speaker.
-He shot to fame with “the monk who sold his Ferrari Series”.
-His more than 10 books including the latest The 5 A. M Club have sold millions of copies and translated into many languages.
+He became famous as “the monk who sold his Ferrari Series”—his more than ten books, including the latest The 5 A. M Club has sold millions of copies and translated into many languages.

-He is one of the most respected leaders in the personal development industry and has helped millions of people through his writing, coaching and training.
+He is one of the most respected leaders in the personal development industry and has helped millions through his writing, coaching, and training.

 About The Book –

-It’s not how long we live, but how we live that matters.
-With small 101 chapters, Robin Sharma put across 101 thought-provoking life lessons to improve the quality of our physical, emotional and spiritual life and make sure to be remembered the way we want.
+It’s not how long we live but how we live that matters.
+With 101 chapters, Robin Sharma put across 101 thought-provoking life lessons to improve the quality of our physical, emotional, and spiritual life and make sure to be remembered the way we want.

-Here are a few of my favourite lessons from 101 –
+Here are a few of my favorite lessons from 101 –

 1) Maintain Your Perspective –

-- As they say it never as bad or good as it looks.
-It is important that we maintain our perspective and try to look at things from different angle.
-Try to look what is good in any situation.
+- They say it is never as bad or good as it looks.
+We must maintain our perspective and look at things from a different angle.
+Try to examine what is good in any situation.

-- Focus on how can you turn any situation to your advantage or at least what lessons can you draw from any bad experience?
+- Focus on using any situation or at least what lessons you can draw from any bad experience.

 2) Practice Tough Love –

-- Without self-discipline, you will not set clear goals, manage your time effectively, treat people well, persist through the tough times, care for your health or think positive thoughts.
+- Without self-discipline, you will not set clear goals, manage your time effectively, treat people well, persist through times, care for your health, or think positively.

 3) Keep a Journal –

-This one has helped me a lot and I strongly recommend this habit.
+This one has dramatically helped me, and I strongly recommend this habit.
 There are various reasons one should write.
 It doesn’t matter what you use journaling for.
 Below are a few benefits and how to journal.

-- Good way to keep track of how and where you spend you time.
+- An excellent way to keep track of how and where you spend your time.

-- Good way to note down your learning, experiences to refrain from repeating same mistakes.
+- It is an excellent way to note your learning and experiences to avoid repeating the same mistakes.

-- Best way to relief stress, emptying mind, Mel Robbins mentions in The 5 Second Rule (Brain dump)
+- The best way to relieve stress emptying the mind, Mel Robbins mentions in The 5 Second Rule (Brain dump)

 You may consider starting writing down below for habit formation –

-- Start with making notes of major events of day.
+- Start with making notes of significant events of the day.

-- What you are grateful for?
-Gratitude has huge positive impact on all aspect of life.
+- What are you grateful for?
+Gratitude has an enormous positive impact on all aspects of life.

 - Set weekly goals.
 Let it be tiny goals.
-Idea is to form habit and not to burn down self with huge goals and get too overwhelmed to act.
+The idea is to form a habit and not to burn down the self with huge dreams and get too overwhelmed to act.

-- You may write thank you notes to people who have had positive impact in your life.
+- You may write thank you notes to people who have positively impacted your life.

 4) Go On Truth Fast –

-- Amazing challenge Robin suggests catching ourselves over a small lies we tell self and others.
-As we break words, we lost trust, credibility and often relationships.
+- Incredible challenge Robin suggests catching ourselves over the small lies we tell ourselves and others.
+As we break words, we lose trust, credibility, and often relationships.

 - Go on a Truth fast for seven days.
-Speak only truth, commit only if you can deliver.
-This may hurt people who are not used to hear NO from you, though eventually you will gain credibility, respect and be known as man of your words.
+Speak only the truth, and commit only if you can deliver.
+This may hurt people who are not used to hearing NO from you, though eventually, you will gain credibility and respect and be known as a man of your word.

 - Most of our problem arises from saying YES too fast and not saying NO soon enough.
-If you have problem saying NO, you need to introspect about what makes you say yes, when you want to say NO and come up with courage to stand your ground and say NO, when you choose to say NO.
+If you have a problem saying NO, you need to introspect about what makes you say yes when you want to say NO and come up with the courage to stand your ground and say NO when you choose to say NO.

-- You may consider reading small yet effect book by Damon Zahariades “The Art of Saying No”.
+- You may consider reading a small yet practical book by Damon Zahariades, “The Art of Saying No.”

 6) Schedule Worry Breaks –

-- As Mark Twain put it “I had lots of problems, most of which never happened”.
-Most of the time we board on worry train, worry about things that mostly never happens.
+- As Mark Twain said, “I had lots of problems, most of which never happened.”
+Most of the time, we board the worry train and worry about things that never happen.

-- Robin suggests to schedule worry breaks in a day.
-So whenever you catch your self worrying about anything put it on your list of worries and worry about them in worry break.
+- Robin suggests scheduling worry breaks in a day.
+So whenever you worry about anything, put it on your list of concerns and worry about them in worry break.

-- This one practice can free up lot of time, energy to focus on things that matters.
-As you build this habit you will realize most of the thing you worry about either never happens or are things you don’t have any control over.
+- This one practice can free up a lot of time and energy to focus on things that matter.
+As you build this habit, you will realize that most of the things you worry about either never happen or are things you don’t have any control over.

 7) Get Up Early –

-- Robin Sharma has written famous book The 5 A.M.
-Club in which he mentions early rising is a gift you give to yourself.
-You can get lot of things done, while most of the world is sleeping.
+- In his famous book The 5 A.M.
+Club, he mentions early rising is a gift you give to yourself.
+You can get many things done while most of the world is sleeping.

 8) Remember Awareness Precedes Change –

 - Becoming aware of our habits is the first step towards growth.
-As you become aware, you realize what is working what’s not.
+As you become aware, you realize what is working and what is not.
 Bring mindfulness to your days.
-As William James puts it “Compared with what we ought to be, we are only half awake”.
+As William James puts it, “Compared with what we ought to be, we are only half awake.”

 9) Master Your Time –

-- This is really big one.
-Technology has made our life so easy, however it also has created lots of distraction.
-Social media being one of them.
-Though in a limit is useful, yet we end up spending more than required time glued to our phones.
+- This is a big one.
+Technology has made our lives so easy.
+However, it also has created lots of distractions.
+Social media is one of them.
+Though a limit is applicable, we spend more than the required time glued to our phones.

-There are few more lessons I loved –
+There are a few more lessons I loved –

 - Don’t Pick Up the Phone Every Time It Rings.